tarun91vas/go-examples/README.md

 #### Available snippets
 - helloworld: "Hello world", the first program.
-- httpserver: A simplest http server in go.
+- httpserver: A simplest http server in go, Use of `HandlFunc`.
+- httphandler: A http server, handler implemented by a user defined type.
+Use of `Handle` and `ServeHTTP`.

 #### How to add a snippet